 - Pick up trash and recyclables and dispose of them correctly

 - Say no to single use items and invest in reusable items

 - Offer discounts/points on app for people who pick up trash

 - Do not offer single-use plastics at your business

 For more information about how you can get involved with In-No-Plastic, email firstname.lastname@example.org.

 Did you know?

-St. Maarten has the highest municipal solid waste level out of any island in the Caribbean: 9.7 kg per capita per day, compared to Curaçao’s waste generation of 0.44 kg per capita.
+In 2016, St. Maarten had the highest municipal solid waste level out of any island in the Caribbean: 9.7 kg per capita per day, compared to Curaçao’s waste generation of 0.44 kg per capita.